appspector/flutter-plugin/README.md

 # Features

 AppSpector provides many monitors that are can be different for both platforms.
-For mode details, you can visit [AppSpector SDK](https://github.com/appspector/android-sdk/) and [iOS SDK](https://github.com/appspector/ios-sdk) pages.
+For mode details, you can visit [Android SDK](https://github.com/appspector/android-sdk/) and [iOS SDK](https://github.com/appspector/ios-sdk) pages.